cardilloscreations/www-cocoacolorlab-salon/DEVELOPMENT.md

 # Development & Authoring Content

-The instructions below are useful reminders but it's a fairly common workflow for any Jekyll based website.
+The instructions below are useful reminders for developers.

 ## System Preparation